SutekhVRC/VibeCheck/README.md

 ### Feature Modifiers

+- Smoothing: Smooths the float inputs received from OSC.
 - Idle: The idle level of the feature.
 Idle starts once the feature has been triggered for the first time.
 - Minimum: The minimum level the feature is allowed to be active at.
 Minimum does not influence idle.
 - Maximum: The maximum level the feature is allowed to be active at.
 Maximum does not influence idle.